What Do Wiccans Believe Happens After Death

 READ

-Why Do People Believe In Witchcraft
+Do Wiccans Believe In Heaven?

 Two of the larger independent Wicca organizations were the Dianic Wiccans, who saw Wicca as a religion for women, and the neo-pagans who stopped calling themselves witches (although they still practiced witchcraft).